odradev/awesome-zero-knowledge/README.md

 * [Exploring zk-SNARKs: Privacy, Efficiency, and Vitalik Buterin’s Perspective](https://medium.com/@0xwasm/exploring-zk-snarks-privacy-efficiency-and-vitalik-buterins-perspective-70bba06321bb) - article by ZKWasm from May 2023.
 * [ZK EVM: Revolutionizing Ethereum’s Scalability and Privacy with Zero-Knowledge Proofs](https://medium.com/coinmonks/zk-evm-revolutionizing-ethereums-scalability-and-privacy-with-zero-knowledge-proofs-85a068d6ba41) - article by Hari Pandey from May 2023.
 * [Bounded Verification for Finite-Field-Blasting (In a Compiler for Zero Knowledge Proofs)](https://eprint.iacr.org/2023/778.pdf) - academic text by Alex Ozdemir, Riad S. Wahby, Fraser Brown and Clark Barrett from May 2023.
+* [ZK programmability adds a whole new layer to worry about](https://www.zksecurity.xyz/blog/posts/zksecurity/) - article by David Wong from May 2023.
+* [Do in secret.
+Assert in public.
+Don't under-constrain your prover's witness computation in ZK programs](https://www.zksecurity.xyz/blog/posts/underconstrain-bugs/) - article by Brandon Kase from June 2023.
+* [ZK app developers should be able to see down to the constraints](https://www.zksecurity.xyz/blog/posts/noname/) - article by David Wong  from June 2023.

 ### Projects
 Projects that are using ZK-technology.